timoklein/GenieRedux/README.md

 In our latest work, we demonstrate our method on many platformer environments, obtained from our annotated dataset.
 We provide the training and evaluation code.

-🚧🚧🚧 We are currently rolling out our codebase on multi-environment training and agent exploration for <b>"Exploration-Driven Generative Interactive Environments"</b>!
-We have released our data generation, RetroAct dataset, latest GenieRedux-G code, AutoExplore Agent code, and training/evaluation instructions on many environments.
-We are preparing AutoExplore data generation and finetuning code.

 > ⚠️ For a minimal case study with the Coinrun environment (as described [here](https://nsavov.github.io/GenieRedux/)), where both GenieRedux and GenieRedux-G are demonstrated, with pretrained weights and with an option for a trained agent, please refer to the [neurips branch](https://github.com/insait-institute/GenieRedux/tree/neurips).
 ![CoinRun](docs/title.gif)